 Louis Barthas (1879 – 1952) was a cooper (barrelmaker) from a small town in the south of France.
 He joined the army when war broke out in 1914 despite being a 35-year-old husband, the father of two young sons, and a socialist staunchly opposed to the war.
 During four years of service on the Western Front he kept a diary, and miraculously both he and his notebooks survived.
 He never thought to publish his war diaries, however; it was only his grandson, a school teacher, who recognized their value and brought them to the attention of a historian at a nearby university who arranged their publication in 1978.
 They were published in English as Poilu: The World War I Notebooks of Corporal Louis Barthas, Barrelmaker, 1914-1918.
 (Poilu in French means “hairy” or “bearded”; it is the slang term for the ordinary soldiers of the French army, similar to “Tommy” for the British soldiers, and “doughboys” for the Americans.)

 In this passage from 1916, Barthas reveals his talents as a storyteller, his own quiet generosity, and his love for the simple pleasures of life.
-In early April, 1916, Barthas and his regiment has been relieve at the front and is resting behind the lines.
+In early April, 1916, Barthas and his regiment have been relieved at the front and are resting behind the lines.

 The long sojourn we had in this village was such that a great intimacy built up between the poilus and the inhabitants, especially among the ladies.
 Some idylls were kindled; there were some amorous adventures which became tied and untied.
 As for me, a loving and faithful husband, I won the affections of a lady of Lamotte.